 Mainly affects potato and tomato.
-Can also affect other members of the solanaceae family (peppers, egg plants, and tamarillos) and kumara.
+Can also affect other members of the Solanaceae family like peppers, egg plants, tamarillos and kumara.

-Psyllids are sap suckers, they feed by inserting stylets into the plant and sucking out the sugery sap.
-They have 3 lifestages: egg, nymph, and adult.
+Psyllids are sap suckers, they feed by inserting stylets into the plant and sucking out the sugary sap.
+They have 3 life stages: egg, nymph, and adult.
 When feeding Nymphs and possibly adults inject a toxin which causes discolouration to occur on the foliage, so called ‘psyllid yellowing’ and ‘purple top’, the leaf edges upturn and and start to yellow or go purple.

 On tomatoes, psyllids can cause numerous poor quality fruit to form, or fruit can be prevented from forming.